mikebesso/ShinyTrades/README.md

 # ShinyTrades

 A place to make my trading strategy shine.
+Though, we have a long ways to go.

 # Current Project List